 - Start your research NOW.
 1.5+ years before you plan to move

-- Join a legit agency OR research schools (Colleges/ Universities) you want to apply to
+- Join a legitimate agency OR research schools (Colleges/ Universities) you want to apply to

 - Get quality, recent, video footage